The Sword in the Stone (1963 film)

-The Sword in the Stone is a 1963 American animated musical fantasy comedy film produced by Walt Disney and released by Buena Vista Distribution.
-The 18th Disney animated feature film, it is based on the novel of the same name by T. H. White, first published in 1938 and then revised and republished in 1958 as the first book of White's Arthurian tetralogy The Once and Future King.
+The Sword in the Stone is a 1963 American animated musical comedy film produced by Walt Disney, based on the 1938 novel by T. H. White.
 Directed by Wolfgang Reitherman, the film features the voices of Rickie Sorensen, Karl Swenson, Junius Matthews, Sebastian Cabot, Norman Alden, and Martha Wentworth.
-It was the last animated film from Walt Disney Productions to be released in Walt Disney's lifetime.
+It was the final animated film from Walt Disney Productions to be released in Walt Disney's lifetime.